niuus/Snes9xRX/README.txt

 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•
 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[4.3.0 - August 14, 2019]
+* Fixed "PowerFest 94 - Super Mario Kart" black screen.
+* Fixed Kat's Run - Zen-Nihon K-Car Senshuken graphic bg corruption during demo.
+Phalanx random black screen is fixed too.
+* Fixed Clayfighter blue clown face when selecting a player.
+* Fixed Stunt Race FX graphical glitch on the course selection screen.
+* Fixed Light Fantasy SRAM saving issues.
+* Fix out-of-bounds memory access. [bearoso]
+* Working buttons for all SNES peripherals.
+Mouse, SuperScope and the Konami's Justifier trigger/buttons never worked in any other controllers except the GCN pad and Wiimote.
+Now you can use the Wii Classic Controller, Wii U Pro Controller and Wii U Gamepad to fully emulate the peripherals.

 [4.2.0 - August 07, 2019]
 * Avoid USB call if there's no Retrode. [revvv]